LedgeDash/unum-appstore/step-functions/hello-world/README.md

 This workflow doesn't require any input data.
 See `events/trigger.json` for an example of an empty unum input.

-Alternatively, you can specify a SQS queue and the `world` will write its final outputs to the SQS queue.

 ## Output

 Optionally, the `world` function writes to a SQS queue.